universse/caretoplay/README.md

 <!--
-add completed count per quizset use firebase transaction complete
+TODO:

-add error handling onError
+add error handling onError (kind of done)

-finish rest of flows (UI + state)
+* finish rest of flows (UI + state) missing flows: ask for email when sharing -> modify /api/redeem showing contacts

+NO:
 add local redeemed (maybe) -> 1 redemption per browser

+NICE TO HAVE:
 experiment with xstate web worker research facebook share callback use react-query new QueryCache()